 This chapter specifies the supplier's responsibilities after delivery of the system itself.
-These requirements can only partly be verified (tested) at the deployment test.
+The requirements can only partly be verified (tested) at the deployment test.
 The full verification takes place later, at the operational test.
-[Depending on the supplier's responsibility, only some of the requirements are relevant.]
+Some of the requirements are only relevant when the supplier is operating the system, others only when he has support responsibility, etc. See the guide booklet.